phrase/slimkeyfy/README.md

 Todo
 -
-- YAML placeholders are currently not supported (I am working on it!).
+- YAML placeholders are currently not supported (We are working on it!).
-- currently you are prompted for all hits - I would like to do 70-80% automatically and prompt for the 20-30% that cannot be decided upon.
+- currently you are prompted for all hits - We would like to do 70-80% automatically and prompt for the 20-30% that cannot be decided upon.
 - adding / generalizing Regular Expressions for better hit rate
 - a dry run option where you can see what will happen if you convert.
 - Options/flags (no_backup_creation, dry_run)